Wild Street Fighter 6 trailer shows off open world story mode

 Back in February, Capcom officially announced Street Fighter 6 with a short but sweet teaser trailer.
-At yesterday’s Playstation State of Play event, we got a much deeper look at the game, which uses the RE engine of Resident Evil Village, and features commentary, fan favorite characters and an open world story mode.
+At yesterday’s Playstation State of Play event, we got a much deeper look at the game, which uses the RE engine of Resident Evil Village.
+The game will also feature commentary, fan-favorite characters and an open-world story mode.

 The last of these, according to Capcom’s Andy Wong on the Playstation blog (opens in new tab), “pushes the boundaries of what a fighting game is and allows players to leave their own legacy with their player avatar.”

-Judging by the trailer, it will involve training your fighter at various points in a city to fight in tournaments, but that’s reading between the lines a little.
+Judging by the trailer, the story mode will involve training your fighter at various points in a city to fight in tournaments, but that’s reading between the lines a little.

-It wouldn’t be a Street Fighter game without a roster of new and familiar faces, of course, and representing the latter we see Ryu, Chun-Li and Luke — a DLC character from Street Fighter V who we were promised had a big future ahead of him in the series.
+It wouldn’t be a Street Fighter game without a roster of new and familiar faces, of course.
+So far, we've seen Ryu, Chun-Li and Luke — a DLC character from Street Fighter V, who's supposed to have a big future ahead of him in the series.

 Then there are the enhanced visuals, made possible with the same game engine used in Resident Evil Village and Devil May Cry 5.
 “With the RE Engine, you’ll notice enhanced visuals in every aspect of the game,” writes Wong.